sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/2000 - getting-started-ai.md

 Congratulations!
 You extracted the checking account number from the bank statement.

-# Publish the extraction configuration TODO: or test the prompt?
+# Publish the prompt

 Now let's publish the prompt you created so you can use it to extract checking account numbers from other bank statement documents.
-You'll be publishing the "config" that contains your prompt, as well as other example prompts.
+You'll be publishing the "config" that contains your prompt, including its other example prompts.

 To publish your config, click **Publish**, click **Production**, then click **Publish to production**: